-A Comprehensive Compliance Assessment is the way we find out why you have not been meeting your Mutual Obligation Requirements.
+An assessment is how we find out why you haven’t been meeting your mutual obligation requirements.

 - there are things that make it hard for you to go to activities or appointments

-As part of the assessment, you will need to attend an appointment with us.
-At your appointment, we will talk with you about:
+As part of the assessment, you’ll need to attend an appointment with us.
+At your appointment, we’ll talk with you about:

 - your attendance at activities and appointments

-- your reasons for not meeting your Mutual Obligations Requirements
+- your reasons for not meeting your requirements

-- any extra assistance that may help you meet your requirements in the future
+- any extra assistance to help you meet future requirements

-If you cannot attend your appointment, you must let us know as soon as possible so we can make a new appointment.
-You may lose some or all of your income support payment if you do not contact us beforehand, even if you have a good reason for missing the appointment.
+If you can’t attend this appointment, you must let us know as soon as possible so we can reschedule.
+If you don’t contact us before your appointment you may lose some or all of your income support payment.

 What to bring

-- any documents that support your reasons for not attending activities or appointments, for example, medical certificates
+- any documents that support your reasons for not meeting your requirements

 You can also bring a friend, relative or advocate with you.